 This is another fun family attraction that does not fail to entertain, this was the kids’ first experience with a Madame Tussauds and there is always a section devoted to the home country in every Tussauds worldwide.
 We did not know much about some of these people, but we soon moved into the sport, music and movie section where faces became familiar.

-We soon found ourselves flying home with E.T, getting selfies with Taylor Swift and doing Alber Einstein’s hair.
+We soon found ourselves flying home with E.T, getting selfies with Taylor Swift and doing Albert Einstein’s hair.
 A special treat was the star wars exhibition at the end of the museum where there was a battle between Darth Maul and Obiwan, Vader and the stormtroopers, and of course, Luke, Leah and Han.

 Best of all entry is free with a Berlin Pass.